vjcitn/scviR/README.md

 - scviR defines python infrastructure via the [basilisk](https://bioconductor.org/packages/basilisk) discipline; the main python dependencies are declared in `R/basilisk.R`.
-- We have collected a number of intermediate results so that the outputs of totalVI can be explored without taking the time to fit the model.
-The most important one is the anndata instance with representations of the latent space, cluster assignments, and UMAP projection:
+- We have collected a number of intermediate results so that the outputs of totalVI (and other VI procedures) can be explored without taking the time to fit the model.
+An example in the CITE-seq domain is the anndata instance for the 5k-10k PBMC dataset with representations of the latent space, cluster assignments, and UMAP projection:

 ```